hfthair/TweetScraper/README.md

 		scrapy crawl following

-	*twitter account should be configured in settings.py*
+	*twitter account should be configured in [settings.py](https://github.com/hfthair/TweetScraper/blob/master/TweetScraper/settings.py)*

-	*the progress will be saved to a pickle file by default, don't press ctrl+C multiple times*
+	*the progress will be saved to a pickle file by default, don't press ctrl+C multiple times, do `NOT` use JOBDIR on this spider*

-3. runner
+3. Runner

-	runner.py is used to crawl history of tweets from users crawled by Search Spider
+	[runner.py](https://github.com/hfthair/TweetScraper/blob/master/TweetScraper/runner.py) is used to crawl history of tweets from users crawled by Search Spider

 		python TweetScraper/runner.py 500

-4. unfinished feature
+4. Unfinished Feature

 	[crawl_user_with_api.py](https://github.com/hfthair/TweetScraper/blob/master/TweetScraper/crawl_user_with_api.py)